HL7NZ/nhi/input/pagecontent/updateContact.md

 #### Add-contact - Behaviour
   * The NHI is validated.
   * The Patient version-id is validated.
-  * Thecontact details are  validated.
+  * The contact details are  validated.
   * If all request parameters are valid the name.preferred boolean is set to TRUE on the requested name and FALSE on the current preferred name.